mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

   - If more than one career are selected during the career chooser step :
     - The career path is your selections of careers in the same order
 - All careers are completed and the last career of the career path is the current
-- Actor have all his career skills, species skills, native tongue skill and basic skills
+- Actor have all his career skills, species skills, native tongue skill, basic skills and Lore(Birth Place) if choosing
   - All career skills have 5 x career level advance
   - Majors species skill have 5 advance if not present in career
   - Minors species skill have 3 advance if not present in career